-- Two fully loaded ammunition carriers for the primary weapon (Reserve Officers only) - Department authorized holster and weapon (Reserve Officers only) - Handcuff case, handcuffs and handcuff key. - OC 10 canister and holder (Reserve Officer and Co-ops's only) Portable radio holder and radio - Rubber glove holder - Department authorized TASER and holster (Reserve Officers only).
+- Two fully loaded ammunition carriers for the primary weapon (Reserve Officers only)

+- Department authorized holster and weapon (Reserve Officers only)

+- Handcuff case, handcuffs and handcuff key.

+- At least two of the following three: OC 10 canister, expandable baton, and/or Taser (see DT manual for more information) (Reserve Officer only)

+- OC 10 canister and holder (Co-ops's only)

+- Portable radio holder and radio

+- Rubber glove holder

 Reserve Officers may purchase a knife or multi-tool and matching case at their own expense to be carried on duty.
-Cases must be worn on the duty belt, in a convenient location.
-The knife must be a folding type (locking preferred), with a blade not to exceed 4" in length.
+Cases must be worn on the duty belt, in an easily accessible location.
+The knife must be either a folding type (locking preferred), or a fixed blade with retention sheath, both with a blade not to exceed 4" in length.
 The case must be black in color to match the material of the rest of the Reserve Officer's equipment.
 Knives are considered a utility tool.